Designing Heaven: Critical reception

+Larry Flick of Billboard considered it "an engaging single that shows the act updating its sound to suit current electro-dance trends".
+Everett True of Melody Maker described the song as a "rather weak Human League pastiche".
+Neil Hannon, as a guest reviewer for the magazine, also noted it "sounds a bit like all those Human League comeback attempts" and found it "very dated [and] emasculated".
+He continued, "In the early days of the Eighties, Heaven 17 had a very specific sound.
+Now, there are all these crazy sampling sequencers, and they just sound like everything else."

-Paul Fucito of AllMusic wrote: "The single "Designing Heaven" is as contemporary as anything Erasure, the Pet Shop Boys, or The Human League have done recently."
-David Richards of the American magazine The Lexicon wrote: "Try to get by the first single, "Designing Heaven".
-Maybe one day it will be considered a classic like "Let Me Go" or "Penthouse and Pavement", but it's doubtful.
+In a review of Bigger Than America, Paul Fucito of AllMusic considered it to be "as contemporary as anything Erasure, the Pet Shop Boys, or The Human League have done recently".
+David Richards of the American magazine The Lexicon wrote, "Try to get by the first single, 'Designing Heaven'.
+Maybe one day it will be considered a classic like 'Let Me Go' or 'Penthouse and Pavement', but it's doubtful.
 The song lacks energy or a good melody, seemingly constructed without a real master plan.
-There is also a German CD single for "Designing Heaven" with mixes by Motiv8 and Georgio Moroder.
 None of the remixes set the song on fire, but seem serviceable enough for clubs."